Total Gluon Helicity Contribution to the Proton Spin from Lattice QCD: Supplemental Material

-FIG.~\ref{fig:proton_2pt} presents the proton effective mass behavior under ensemble C24P29.
-Analysis reveals that while the distillation smearing technique alone provides well-optimized plateau regions for the effective mass at low momenta, this stability deteriorates significantly at higher momenta (e.g., $p=1.96\ \mathrm{GeV}$).
+with source time slice $t_s$, difference between source and sink time slice $t_f$.
+Extracting the effective mass from two-point correlation functions is an essential procedure, as it isolates the ground-state contribution—a prerequisite for reliably determining baryon matrix elements.
+FIG.~\ref{fig:proton_2pt} presents behavior of the proton effective mass for ensemble C24P29.
+Our analysis shows that while the distillation smearing technique alone provides well-optimized plateau regions for the effective mass at low momenta, this stability deteriorates significantly at higher momenta (e.g., $p=1.96\ \mathrm{GeV}$).
 In comparison, implementation of distillation + momentum smearing scheme yields moderately improved plateau stability at large momenta relative to the distillation-only approach.

-Employing the identical smearing methodology as proton effective mass, we extract the BMEs of $K^{t/i}$ under ensemble C24P29.
-Ratio data presented in FIG.~\ref{fig:kmu_BME} serve to validate the theoretical discussion surrounding~\eqref{eq:tp_ti}.
-In summary, the employed smearing technique demonstrates robust performance throughout the computational methodology.